Ali-MHR/DPDK-dynamic-library/README.md

 To be compatible with pcap library the packet receiving function is declared with PCAP packet structure

-build your application with builded libDPDK.so library
+build your application with pre-build libintel_dpdk.so library

 Load the DPDK driver and bind network interface to the DPDK driver(https://doc.dpdk.org/guides/index.html)